Wesley-Karkiewicz/6060-Snake-Eyes/README.md

 Json Config Files to the raspberry Pi camera V1.

-This is a definite work in progress, still learning a lot of things(mainly how to use github properly) but hopefully his repo ends up helping another team out with vision processing
+This is a definite work in progress, still learning a lot of things(mainly how to use github properly) but hopefully his repo ends up helping out other teams out with vision processing

 If you got any questions, Concerns, complants, or comments feel free to Message me or email me at KarkiewiczWesley@gmail.com